BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

     * Keep tools up to date on all clusters
 * Resiliency
     * DNS
-    * Lots of ASGs
+    * Lots of AutoScalingGroups
-    * Dedicated ASGs by app
+    * Dedicated AutoScalingGroups by app
     * QOS Guaranteed Daemonsets
 * Scalability
     * Cluster Autoscaler